Paashaas2000/denylist/README.md

 4. Request signatures from multisig members in the PR

-5. Once enough signatures gave been provided, verify the manifest using:
+5. Once enough signatures have been provided, verify the manifest using:

    ```shell
    $ xorf-generator manifest verify --input denylist.csv